jinsley8/nft-lootbox/README.md

-# NFT Lootbox
+# NFT Lootbox Quiz

-Mint an NFT lootbox to reveal a random NFT when opened.
+Answer quiz questions correctly to receive a lootbox NFT pack that can be opened to reveal a random NFT from the collection.

 Using the power of [thirdweb](https://thirdweb.com/) to generate NFT bundles and distribute them as lootbox packs.

 ## Next.js + Tailwind CSS Example